 Recovery Following Plastic Reconstructive Surgery

 The healing and recovery process after reconstructive procedures varies depending on the extent of reconstruction required.
-It will be important to follow Dr. Wotowic’s post-surgical care directions.
-This will minimize the chance of complications, preserve the quality of the results, and lead to an overall shorter recovery period.
+It is important to follow Dr. Wotowic’s post-surgical care directions.
+This will minimize the chance of complications.
+It will also preserve the quality of the results and lead to an overall shorter recovery period.